2013 Stanley Cup playoffs: Television

+National Canadian English-language coverage of the first three rounds of the playoffs were split between CBC and TSN.
+This was the fifth year of a six-year agreement in which CBC and TSN selected the rights to individual series in the first three rounds using a draft-like setup.
+CBC held exclusive rights to the Stanley Cup Finals.
+French-language telecasts were broadcast on RDS and RDS2.

-The 2013 playoffs marked the second year of a contract between the NHL and Comcast's NBCUniversal to air the Stanley Cup playoffs in the United States.
+This marked the second year of a contract between the NHL and Comcast's NBCUniversal to air the playoffs in the United States.
 As part of the deal, local coverage from regional sports networks could co-exist with national broadcasts by NBC and associated channels NBC Sports Network, CNBC and NHL Network during the first round.
-The NBC Sports Group's family of channels would then gain exclusive rights to the conference semifinals and beyond.
+The NBC Sports Group's family of channels gained exclusive rights to the conference semifinals and beyond.

-National Canadian English-language coverage is split between CBC and the TSN family of networks, including TSN2.
-French-language telecasts are broadcast on RDS and RDS2.

-For the first time since they started broadcasting Stanley Cup playoff games in 2006, NBC televised Saturday primetime contests in the second and third rounds instead of in the afternoon.
+For the first time since they started broadcasting Stanley Cup playoff games in 2006, NBC televised Saturday primetime contests in both the conference semifinals and conference final rounds instead of in the afternoon.
 The delayed start of the playoffs caused afternoon conflicts with NBC's coverage of the French Open, among other events in late May.